 Things that may help prevent you from getting cystitis include:

 - urinating as soon as you feel the need

 - making sure you empty your bladder completely each time you urinate

 - making sure you always wipe yourself from front to back after urinating (for females)

 - urinating straight after sex

-It’s important to see a doctor if you think you may have cystitis.
-If not treated, it can lead to kidney infection.
+It’s important to see your doctor if you think you may have cystitis.
+If not treated, cystitis can lead to kidney infection.
 This can cause fever, back pain and vomiting.

 Learn more here about the development and quality assurance of healthdirect content.